Veda-Coin/Tools/README.md

-These scripts is only for Ubuntu 16.04 vps.
+These scripts are only for Ubuntu 16.04 vps.

 # Tools